✔ An air source heat pump can save you £3,472 over its lifetime

 You can think of it as the opposite of an air conditioner, which takes hot air from inside your home, cools some of it, and directs the rest outside.

 An air source heat pump absorbs outside heat and converts it into a fluid, before heating it with a compressor, then directing that water to your home’s heating and hot water networks.

-The pump sits outside your home, extracting heat from the air even when the mercury falls as low as -15°C, according to the Energy Saving Trust.
+The pump sits outside your home, extracting heat from the air even when the mercury falls as low as -15°C or even –25°C.

 And what’s more, it’s possible to make an air source heat pump completely renewable.

 The heat in air is an unlimited resource, so if your electricity is fuelled by renewable energy, your system will be as green as a freshly manicured lawn.